musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 In Part 1, we’ll focus on two key steps:

 - **Infrastructure Setup:** Provision the Azure Machine Learning (AML) workspace and configure supporting services such as Blob Storage, Key Vault, and Managed Identity.
-- **Data Acquisition:** Establish a secure connection between the AML workspace and Snowflake and Ingest historical property data into Azure Blob Storage as a raw (bronze) dataset, ready for preprocessing in Part 2.
+- **Data Acquisition:** Establish a secure connection between the AML workspace and Snowflake and ingest historical data into Azure Blob Storage as a raw (bronze) dataset, ready for preprocessing in Part 2.

 ### Infrastructure Setup

 Before we can begin acquiring and preparing the raw data, we need a secure and reliable infrastructure foundation in Azure.
-At the center of the setup is the Azure Machine Learning (AML) workspace.
-This is where data scientists, engineers, and architects collaborate.
-It provides experiment tracking, dataset management, and integration with pipelines for automation
+We've chosen Azure Machine Learning (AML) as it provides experiment tracking, dataset management, and integration with pipelines for automation.
+This foundation is illustrated in the diagram below:

 <img src="../assets/img/infra_setup.jpeg"/>